 That said, interest rates across many areas of Europe are below 1%, fueling a potential housing bubble across the pond as institutions put their war chests of cash to work snapping up real estate at never-seen borrowing rates.
 Even with these extremely accommodative policies, the EU is expected to grow at just 1.4 to 1.6% in 2020 according to the European Commission — others have a less optimistic outlook.
 This is an area we will continue to monitor closely.

-It is also unlikely that the FOMC will be as rate aggressive in 2020 as unemployment remains at near 50-year lows, the stock market at all-time highs, and our economy at least stable and maybe poised for one last hurrah.
+It is also unlikely that the FOMC will be as rate aggressive in 2020 as unemployment remains at near 50-year lows, equity markets at all-time highs, and our economy is at least stable and maybe poised for one last hurrah.
 These factors will likely strengthen the probability of a rate floor for the first half of the year.
-In turn, mortgage rates aren’t likely to fall much further over the next six months, which should tempter the continued appreciation in the housing market.
+In turn, mortgage rates aren’t likely to fall much further over the next six months, which should temper the continued appreciation in the housing market.

 Another tail risk that’s become less concerning is Brexit.
 After UK Prime Minister Boris Johnson’s conservative party won a parliamentary majority, members then went on to pass Johnson’s EU withdrawal agreement to the House of Lords where it will likely be debated this month, but should end in an EU exit by Jan.
 31. Many believe that while the full outcome of Brexit is unknown, its passing could reinvigorate the UK’s economy, so long as trade deals are favorable.
 Many other nuances remain, but at least now the region has a firm direction to move in — this should be a net positive.